fjcaetano/RxWebSocket/README.md

 This will tell wstests to launch an echo server on 127.0.0.1:9000.
 If this port is unusable for you by any reason, you may change it in the `server.sh` file.

+### Upgrading to a new Swift version

+Upgrading a new Swift version requires upgrading the dependencies as well.
+Since the RxWebSocket is distributed through Cocoapods, Carthage and Swift Package Manager, the dependencies must be upgraded in the corresponding spec file for the three platforms:

+#### Cocoapods

+In RxWebSocket.podspec, update `swift_version` and the dependencies' versions at the end of the file

+#### Carthage

+Upgrade the dependencies' versions in `Cartfile`

+#### Swift Package Manager

+Upgrade the dependencies' versions in `Package.swift`

+### Housekeeping

+Before commiting, make sure to run, at least, the `test` lane on Fastlane.
+This will run all iOS tests.

+If you want to be thorough, which is recommended and appreciated, run the `ci` lane, which is the same lane Travis runs when testing PRs.
+This lane will run tests for iOS, tvOS and macOS, as well as lint the project for the three package managers.
+If this lane passes, you can be 100% sure everything is running as smoothly as possible.

 ## Help Wanted

 Do you love RxWebsocket and work actively on apps that use it?
 We'd love if you could help us keep improving it!